VistaCareTech/vistacare_communications_docs/docs/introduction.md

 # Introduction

-VistaCare Communications plugin comprises a comprehensive set of tools focused on automating processes related to the design and construction of telecommunication networks.
+The VistaCare Communications Plugin is a powerful suite of tools designed to automate processes related to the design and construction of telecommunication networks.
 This solution is organized into three modules: Bracebride, ETLs, and Tools, each one serving a distinct role in streamlining the described processes.

 The first module, named [Bracebridge](#bracebridge) is where you'll find tools dedicated to the creation and validation of pole-related information.
 This module ensures accuracy and efficiency in managing pole data.